ibmresilient/resilient-community-apps/fn_exchange_online/README.md

   * text contained in the message subject or the message body
   * whether the message has attachments.

   Detailed results are returned in the Exchange Online Query Message Results data table.
+Total messages found in each mailbox and the total query time are written to an incident note or attachment.

 * Delete a single specified message from a specified email address.